MacareuxDigital/ansible-c5-ma/README.md

 THIS ANSIBLE IS VERY UGRY.
 KEEP CHANGING AS WE WORK.
 WE CANNOT GURANTEE ANYTHING.
 SO YOU MUST USE FOR DEV INSTANCE FIRST BEFORE APPLYING PRODUCTION.
 I WOULD NOT DEPLOY TO PRODUCTION EITHER.

-As of Oct, 2021, I've mainly tested on Amazon Linux 2 with Nginx, PHP7.4 and MariaDB 10.5
+As of April, 2024, I've mainly tested on Amazon Linux 2 with Nginx, PHP8.2 and MariaDB 10.11

 -----